zmargv/msm_golden_seven/README.md

 ---

-Rinse and repeat for the other two tables.
+Rinse and repeat for the other two tables, actors and movies.
 Good luck, ask lots of questions!